-Aruna – Mendhi body art, henna tattoos and more.
-With over 30 years experience in Mendhi body art designs, Aruna excels in traditional and the latest elegant and intricate designs to suit the festival mood.
+Aruna – With over 30 years experience in Mendhi body art designs, Aruna excels in traditional and the latest elegant and intricate designs to suit the festival mood.

-Burlap Sac Designs – Delight at the works of locally based designer Kayley Therrien as she combines unexpected treasures with metal and stone to create truly unique adornments for men and women. www.burlapsac.com
+Burlap Sac Designs – Delight at the works of locally based designer Kayley Therrien as she combines unexpected treasures with metal and stone to create truly unusual adornments for men and women. www.burlapsac.com

-Caricatures by Susanne – Don’t miss out on this fun keepsake of the festival.
-These quirky, fun drawings are a unique record of your folk fest experience you’ll treasure. ( www.members.shaw.ca/artforms )
+Caricatures by Suzanne – Take home a unique souvenir of your festival weekend.
+These quirky, fun drawings are a unique record of your folk fest experience. ( www.members.shaw.ca/artforms )

 Dahlia Drive – Dahlia Drive gathers discarded women’s slips and men’s shirts and reworks them with colour, images and textures to create one of a kind fashion for the unique individual. www.dahliadrive.com

 Jason Blower Illustration – When describing Jason’s style of illustration one would likely arrive at whimsical.
-He sees things through a modern perspective, with a mid‑century sensibility, and is enamoured with the design and illustration ideas of this time period, which generally involve a clean, shape‑based movement.
+Artwork that portrays Edmonton landmarks and much more.
 Jason approaches his work from a “sunshine and lollipops” point of view, where everything is fun and happy. ( www.jasonblower.com )